 Despite the challenges caused by the COVID-19 pandemic and increasing economic uncertainty, new startups are founded every day.
 To introduce you to 5 additive manufacturing startups founded in 2021, we analyzed 368 startups in the field.
 All of them develop innovative solutions spanning from rapid prototyping to bioprinting.

 The 5 promising additive manufacturing startups you should watch in 2021 were hand-picked based on our data-driven startup scouting approach, taking into account factors such as location, founding year, and relevance of technology, among others.
 The 368 companies that were analyzed for this report are identified using the StartUs Insights Discovery Platform, covering 1.379.000+ startups & scaleups globally.
 When you are looking for up-to-date solutions for your innovation units, R&D, or product development department, the StartUs Insights Discovery Platform gives you the most exhaustive collection and ensures you continuously discover new startups, scaleups, and technologies.

-Global Startup Heat Map: 5 Additive Manufacturing Startups to Watch
+Global Startup Heat Map: 5 Additive Manufacturing Startups to Watch in 2021

 The Global Startup Heat Map below highlights 5 additive manufacturing startups, developing technology-driven solutions for the manufacturing industry.
 Moreover, you can explore global hotspots for additive manufacturing startups and even download this graphic to include in your next presentation.

 Metal additive manufacturing is a quick and cost-efficient way to create intricate product designs.
 Unlike traditional processes such as forging and casting, the electron beam method reduces the time and costs for prototyping and spare part production.
 However, the process currently compromises on the finish of a surface and requires post-processing.
 Innovations in the field of metal additive manufacturing harness efficient ways to refine the process, improve efficiency, and remain cost-effective.